Council of Pisa: Meeting of the council

-German Embassy
+German embassy

 Session IV took place on Monday 15 April.
 Angelo Correr (Corrario) and Pedro de Luna (Benedict) were again summoned to appear in person or by proxy, as were the four absent cardinals.
 The ambassadors of Rupert, King of the Romans, were then given audience.
 The Bishop of Verden, Ulrich von Albeck, made a strong statement against the pretensions of the Council itself, listing twenty-four objections of various kinds that the Germans wished to propound; most involved minutiae of Canon Law.
 Finally, the German delegation proposed a meeting between the Pisans and Pope Gregory at a mutually agreeable place, a proposition which was old and which had already failed several times.
-The speech was not well-received, but a response was promised for the next general Session, which was scheduled for April 24.
+The speech was not well-received, but a response was promised for the next general session, which was scheduled for 24 April.
 In the meantime, a Sunday sermon by the Dominican Bishop of Digne attacked nearly all the German criticisms, and, seeing nothing to be gained, the German embassy departed Pisa, appealing their grievances to a future council, to be called by Gregory XII.
 The Council, wishing to proceed through generosity rather than rigor, and since some personages were understood to be en route, announced a continuation of the cases.
-Throughout the month of May testimonies were heard against the claimants, but the formal declaration of contumacy did not take place until the Fourteenth Session.
+Throughout the month of May testimonies were heard against the claimants, but the formal declaration of contumacy did not take place until the fourteenth session.

-At the Fifth Session on 24 April, a lengthy document, prepared by the Cardinals, was read out.
+At the fifth session on 24 April, a lengthy document, prepared by the Cardinals, was read out.
 It took more than three hours.
 It rehearsed all of the charges against the two popes from the point of view of the cardinals, of which there were thirty-eight, going lightly over their participation in the events; it demanded that the two should be judged to be heretics and should be deprived of their offices.
 The Council appointed commissioners to examine witnesses.

 Carlo Malatesta, Prince of Rimini, adopted a different approach, defending Gregory's cause as a man of letters, an orator, a politician, and a knight, but was still unsuccessful.
-He returned to Rimini on April 26, and made his report to Gregory XII and his cardinals.
+He returned to Rimini on 26 April, and made his report to Gregory XII and his cardinals.
 Gregory threatened to call his council at once, but was dissuaded by Malatesta.

 Benedict refused to attend the council in person, but his delegates arrived very late (14 June), and their claims aroused the protests and laughter of the assembly.
 The people of Pisa threatened and insulted them.
 The Chancellor of Aragon was listened to with little favour, while the Archbishop of Tarragona made a rash declaration of war.
-Intimidated, the ambassadors, among them Boniface Ferrer, Prior of the Grande Chartreuse.
-They secretly left the city and returned to their master.
+Intimidated, the ambassadors, among them Boniface Ferrer, prior of the Grande Chartreuse, secretly left the city and returned to their master.

-The Sixth Session took place on Tuesday, 30 April 1409.
-At the Seventh Session on 4 May, Piero d'Anchorano, a professor of law at Bologna, read a refutation of the case presented by the embassy of King Rupert.
+The sixth session took place on Tuesday, 30 April 1409.
+At the seventh session on 4 May, Piero d'Anchorano, a professor of law at Bologna, read a refutation of the case presented by the embassy of King Rupert.